octobercms/docs/console-commands.md

     php artisan plugin:install AuthorName.PluginName

 Note that your installation should be bound to a project in order to use this command.
 You can create projects on October CMS website, in the [Account / Projects](https://octobercms.com/account/project/dashboard) section.

+<a name="plugin-check-command"></a>
+### Check Dependencies

+`plugin:check` - performs a system wide check of installed plugin dependencies.
+This command will spin over every theme and plugin that is currently installed and check to see if its dependencies are also installed.
+If it finds any missing requirements, it will attempt to install them.

+    php artisan plugin:check

 <a name="plugin-refresh-command"></a>
 ### Refresh Plugin